Bangkok for Digital Nomads

 That feeling of euphoria lasted for about two minutes, until I realised that the room doesn't include a kettle.
 Having to go down to the communal kitchen might not sound that troubling, but as someone that drinks about ten cups of tea per day, not being able to make them in my room was an unwelcome inconvenience.

 It's located in Ladprao, and I love Ladprao.
-I lived here from 2012 to 2014, and while the skyline is now a bit different with new skyscrapers having popped-up since I was last here, the feeling of it as a place remains the same.
+I lived here from 2012 to 2014, and while the skyline is now a bit different with new skyscrapers having popped-up since then, the feeling of it as a place remains the same.
 It's an area that gets very little tourism.
 You will see a few expats around, so it's not like there aren't any foreign faces, but little here is aimed at tourists, which for me is far more comfortable than staying closer to the city centre.

 That being said, the transport links here are amazing.
 The apartment is easy walking distance to Phahon Yothin MRT station and Ha Yaek Lat Phrao BTS station, and it's only a little bit further to Lat Phrao MRT station, allowing you to easily access the new yellow line.